oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

   </tbody>
 </table>

-The **Choice** core type is used to represent information limited to selecting one type from a defined set of named or labeled types.
-An information item fitting the Choice type would be defined as follows:
+The **Choice** core type, without any `combine` option is used to represent information limited to selecting one type from a defined set of named or labeled types.
+An information item fitting such a Choice type would be defined as follows:

 ```json